According to author Robert Pozen, regular exercise increases productivity.

 “To keep [your willpower] high, eat regular meals that are full of protein and good carbohydrates, like a sandwich of lean meat and cheese packed between two slices of whole-wheat bread,” Stephanie Booth writes in Real Simple.
 “And never start a challenging task on an empty stomach.”

 Starting each morning with a hearty meal kickstarts your willpower.
 During the day, snack on almonds, cashews, and yogurt to maintain high energy levels.
-If you’re unsure of what to eat, HubSpot’s Lindsay Kolowich put together an infographic detailing the ideal diet for maximum productivity.

 2) Find the right balance.